Fire and rescue services

 More information:

 Kuwait is a Muslim country.
 Respect local traditions, customs and religious beliefs.
-Dress and behave modestly in public.
+Cover your shoulders and knees, avoid wearing shorts or tight clothing and behave modestly in public, government buildings and places of worship.

-The Islamic holiday month of Ramadan is strictly observed in Kuwait.
+The Islamic holy month of Ramadan is strictly observed in Kuwait.
 Take care not to offend others.

 Every country or territory decides who can enter or leave through its borders.
 For specific information about the evidence you'll need to enter a foreign destination, check with the nearest embassy, consulate or immigration department of the destination you're entering.